mbot-project/mbot_ros2_ws/README.md

 # mbot_ros2_ws
-> mbot - ROS2 Jazzy - Ubuntu 24.04 - Gazebo Harmonic
+> mbot - ROS2 Jazzy - Ubuntu 24.04

-This is the workspace level, the `src` folder, which includes multiple packages.

-### To get started:
+## To get started
+### Clone the repository
+This repository should be the `src` folder of the ROS2 workspace.
+So first we create the workspace `mbot_ws`.
+Then clone this repo as `src`.
 ```bash
 mkdir mbot_ws
 cd mbot_ws